Recording a Debrief

 - ACS standard selected: You must have an ACS standard set in your User Profile.
 If not configured, the app blocks the debrief with: "You must select an ACS standard in your User Profile to start a debrief."

-- Microphone permission: Grant microphone access when prompted.
+- Microphone permission (voice only): Grant microphone access when prompted.
 If denied, enable it in iOS Settings > FlightSense > Microphone.

-- Quiet environment: Background noise affects transcription quality.
-Phone calls or system alerts will cancel the recording automatically.
+- Quiet environment (voice only): Background noise affects transcription quality.
+Phone calls or system alerts will cancel a voice recording automatically.

 Steps